 Most low/zero carb energy drinks on the market are perfectly acceptable to drink while following a ketogenic diet.

-There is no need to worry about energy drinks preventing or kicking you out of ketosis unless drinking the non-sugar free versions.
+There is no need to worry about energy drinks or vitamins preventing or kicking you out of ketosis unless drinking the non-sugar free versions.

 For more info about being kicked out of ketosis and some commonly asked questions, check out my other article.

 Just make sure and double-check the can before you purchase and drink your energy drink… I'd be lying if I said I didn't find myself drinking the sugar-filled version by accident one time (definitely wasn't paying attention).